walnuthq/madara-docs/docs/quickstart/run_localchain.md

 ## Overview

 This quick-start guide helps you start your own, local chain with Madara.
-Furthermore, it instructs you to deploy a contract and run transactions on the chain to verify its functionality.

 The used chain is only available locally and is meant for testing purposes.